-For example:- A baud rate of 1 kBd = 1000 Bd is synonymous to a symbol rate of 1,000 symbols per second.
-In case of a modem, this corresponds to 1,000 tones per second, and in case of a line code, this corresponds to 1,000 pulses per second.
+For example:- A baud rate of 1 kBd = 1000 Bd is synonymous with a symbol rate of 1,000 symbols per second.
+In the case of a modem, this corresponds to 1,000 tones per second, and in the case of a line code, this corresponds to 1,000 pulses per second.
 The symbol duration time is 1/1,000 second = 1 millisecond.

 Bit Rate is the number of data bits (i.e. ‘0’ or ‘1’) transferred per second in a communication channel.